-(Rev. Dr. Jeff Hood is a Baptist pastor, theologian and activist living and working in Texas.
+(Rev. Dr. Jeff Hood is a Baptist pastor, theologian and activist living and working in North Carolina.
 Dr. Hood’s extensive work has appeared in numerous media outlets.
 He is also a regular contributor to this site.
 His complete works may be found here.
 Dr. Hood was unable to attend the memorial service at Evergreen Cemetery on November 18, 2018, to deliver this address.)

 Is this a time to reflect upon death?
 This common question is bound to elicit a commonanswer.
 Surely, we have had enough of common thought when it comes to Jonestown.
 Everyone seems to be able to explain everything with one word: evil.